 “Tharsis, use Magnitude!” the other guard barked out.
 Heeding the order, the Camerupt charged down the hallway, then reared up and slammed down on the floor, causing a quake.

 Thinking quickly as the shockwave ran down the corridor, Gaster dove in front of his Salazzle and shoved her out of harm’s way.
-He grunted in pain as the attack hit him, but he knew it would have far worse for Sakuya.
+He grunted in pain as the attack hit him, but he knew it would have been far worse for Sakuya.

 Kasey and Taraka were knocked to the ground as well, leaving Ace as the only member of the team standing.
 The android rushed forward to protect his crewmates; moving up to the Camerupt, he struck it with his sword.
 The guard opened fire on his Pokemon’s assailant, but Ace raised his shield, blocking the incoming projectiles.